Klortho/gene-protein-tool/README.md

 .exit
 ```

-If you ever want to start over completely, discarding all old migratons,
+To start over completely with the database, discarding all old migrations,
 do the following:

 ```